 Here are some resources we put together for you:

 - Where to stay when visiting Yellowstone (article & video)

 - The Complete Guide to Camping at Yellowstone (article & video)

 If you’re using our travel guide, we recommend allotting four days to see the park, staying two days on the upper loop and 3 days on the lower loop.

 How long does it take to see the park?

 Geysers, canyons, waterfalls, wildlife…… where do I begin?
 You aren’t going to see everything in the park.
 The place is bigger than Rhode Island!

 I’ve been to Yellowstone many, many times and still manage to see new things every time I go.
-However, I believe that you can have an incredible trip and the get the full Yellowstone experience if you stay there 4 days.
+However, I believe that you can have an incredible trip and get the full Yellowstone experience if you stay there for 4 days.